pletzer/python-oop-novice/_episodes/01-introduction.md

 Object oriented programming exists in other languages (C++, Java and Fortran).
 Many concepts presented here apply equally to these languages.
 However, Python is the ideal language to learn object oriented programming due to its interactivity.

+## But...what is an object?

+An object is a way of packaging data.
+Instead of holding a single number, an object may hold a collection of data, numbers, strings and perhaps other objects.
+The content of an object can be manipulated collectively as a single entity, for instance passed as one argument to a function.

 ## When should I use object oriented programming?

 Object oriented programming allows you to perform complex tasks sometimes in more efficient way.